 Add a slice of vegan cheese and sit down and enjoy your hearty vegan burger!
-Service is fast and friendly, and they also serve some amazing homemade lemonade!
+Service is fast and friendly, and Krowarzywa also serves some amazing homemade lemonade!

 - Price range: 13.5 - 16.50 PLN ($3.5-$4.5) for a burger.

 Nancy Lee is a vegetarian restaurant serving up some scrumptious breakfast and lunch fare.
 They offer several vegan options such as a vegan omelette, scrambled tofu, and jackfruit sandwiches as well as several other yummy dishes.
 It's the perfect place for a Sunday brunch in Warsaw.

-Nancy Lee was the first restaurant we at and a great way to kickstart our eating adventures in Warsaw.
+Nancy Lee was the first restaurant we ate at and a great way to kickstart our vegan eating adventures in Warsaw.
 The full English breakfast was incredible!
 They use black salt to make the scrambled tofu taste similar to egg, which was both amazing and a little bit frightening.

-Anyways, we ended up really liking the food and returned for more the next day.
+We ended up really liking the food at Nancy Lee and returned for more the next day.

-Be aware that Nancy Lee's is incredibly popular and therefore also incredibly busy.
+Be aware that Nancy Lee is incredibly popular and therefore also incredibly busy.
 You might have to wait 30 minutes before receiving your food, but it's worth the wait.

 - Price range: 10 - 25 PLN ($3 - $7) for a main breakfast or lunch option.

-This all-vegan Italian restaurant is located next door to Tel Aviv Food & Wine and is another good option for anyone looking for vegan comfort food in Warsaw.
-Leonardo Verde used to be a vegan pizzeria called Vegan Pizza but earlier this year they rebranded themselves as a full-on Italian restaurant.
+This all-vegan Italian restaurant in Warsaw is located next door to Tel Aviv Food & Wine and is another good option for anyone looking for vegan comfort food.
+Leonardo Verde used to be a vegan pizzeria called Vegan Pizza, but earlier this year they rebranded themselves as a full-on vegan Italian restaurant.